Salt Lake City is surrounded by dramatic landscapes and adorable towns that are definitely worth a day trip.

 5. Park City

 Park City abounds with outdoor recreation opportunities as well as plenty of indoor and cultural activities, too.
-The list of things to in Park City is as long as you have time.
+The list of things to in Park City is as long as you have time — with lots of options in both winter and summer.

 Affectionately referred to as “Winter’s Favorite Town,” Park City is surrounded by ski resorts offering everything from downhill skiing and riding to snowshoeing trails, bobsledding, and dog sled rides.
 There’s not enough time in the day to do it all, but fortunately, Park City makes a nice overnight trip from Salt Lake City, too.